jdmclark/gorc/game/restricted/README.txt

 This directory is used for resource overrides.

-Do not modify the contents of this directory.
+End users should not need to modify the contents of this directory.
+Some actions may be necessary as Gorc is in development.